Crown Hill Cemetery

 Zerelda Gray Wallace, née Sanders (Sec.
 3 Lot 10; 1817-1901) was born in Kentucky.
 She married David Wallace, the sixth governor of Indiana, and served as the first lady of Indiana from 1837 to 1840.
 Wallace was known for her work as a leading member of the Church of Crist (now the Central Christian Church of Indiana) and her support for temperance and women’s suffrage.
 She testified for this last cause in front of the United States Senate Committee on the Judiciary in 1880.

-Notable men who are buried at the grounds include former U.S. President Benjamin Harrison, Vice Presidents Charles W. Fairbanks, Thomas R. Marshall, and Thomas A. Hendricks, and Indiana poet James Whitcomb Riley, as well as Eli Lilly, notorious criminal John Dillinger and former owner of the Indianapolis Colts, Robert Irsay.
+Notable men who are buried at the grounds include former U.S. President Benjamin Harrison, Vice Presidents Charles W. Fairbanks, Thomas R. Marshall, and Thomas A. Hendricks, several Civil War generals, and Indiana poet James Whitcomb Riley, as well as Eli Lilly, notorious criminal John Dillinger and former owner of the Indianapolis Colts, Robert Irsay.
 Also interred at Crown Hill are numerous former governors of Indiana, U.S. senators and representatives, former mayors of Indianapolis, founders of the Indianapolis Motor Speedway, artists from the Hoosier Group, Olympic gold medalists, and Indianapolis 500 winners.

 In addition, a number of both Union and Confederate soldiers are buried at Crown Hill.
 In 1866, the federal government purchased a 1.4-acre plot of land from the cemetery's board of directors to establish a national cemetery for Union soldiers who died in military hospitals and camps near the city.
 The plot cost $5,000 and the first Union soldier was re-interred at the grounds on October 19, 1866.
 The remains of 707 soldiers were moved from Greenlawn Cemetery to the site by the end of November 1866.
 It was not until December 31, 1998 that the national cemetery reached its full capacity.